rykas-productions/chivalry-engine/README.md

 Chivalry Engine is a free to use and open source engine created by TheMasterGeneral.
 Built on top of Bootstrap V4, Chivalry Engine is a mobile-first experience.
 It should work well on any modern device/browser.

 # Requirements
 A web-server with PHP 7.0+ and MySQLi support.
 Users need to have Javascript enabled or a lot of the core features won't work.
+With the inclusion of Bootstrap V4, you cannot run this engine on clients running Internet Explorer 9 or older.
+Its recommended that users on Android use a browser different to the default one, unless they're running Android 5.0 or newer.

 # Live Game
 Want to give v1 of the engine a test in a live game instance?
 Check out [Chivalry is Dead](https://chivalryisdeadgame.com)!